djangbahevans/teleport/rfd/0192-oci-join.md

 ### UX

-Suppose Alice is a system administrator with a Teleport cluster, as well as an Oracle Cloud compute instance that she would like to add to the cluster.
+Suppose Alice is a system administrator with a Teleport cluster, and she wants to add some Oracle Cloud compute instances to it.
 She would first create the file `token.yaml` with the following contents:

 ```yaml